 If you're very comfortable with crocheting traditional motifs, it may take you a bit of time (and patience) to wrap your head around this way of working, because it's slightly different than working one motif after another.
-However, once you get comfortable with it, you'll appreciate the time that it saves you on the project.
+However, once you get comfortable with JAYGO, you'll appreciate the time that it saves you on the project.
 You can use it to join any type of motif including granny squares and crochet pentagons.

 01 of 05